josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ## Adding navigation and creating our first component

-Manually typing routes in the browser isn't great, so let's modify our global layout file--and in the process, we'll create our first component!
+Manually typing routes in the browser isn't great, so let's add some navigation.
+And in the process, we'll create our first component!

 Let's create a new folder called `lib` inside of `src`. (`lib` is a SvelteKit convention; more on that in a moment.)

-Inside that, we'll create a folder named `components`, just for organizational purposes, and inside of _that_, we'll create a new component named `Header.svelte`.
+Inside that, we'll create a folder named `components`, just for organizational purposes, and inside of _that_, we'll create a new component named `Header.svelte`:

 ```fs
 📂 src